cypherpunk-academy/2064/en/023_1913_Bullying.md

 Hilde: "Adolf can accompany me, can't he?"

-Wilhelm nodded and Adolf began to pack his things together.
+Wilhelm nodded, and Adolf began to pack his things together.
 Wilhelm stood up and walked around the table to embrace Hilde.

 Wilhelm: "Take care of yourself!"